What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://data.mendeley.com/datasets/kfth5g2xk3/2}{PotholeMix} \cite{SHREC} (also called SHREC2022 \cite{RoadDamageSurvey}) comprises an image collection and a video collection.
-The image collection consists of 4,340 RGB images and mask counterparts.
-The masks for the images of five public datasets \cite{CRACK500,GAPs,EdmCrack600,Pothole600,cpiri} were derived from their original annotations, while those for the web images were manually created by the authors.
+\paragraph{\textbf{PotholeMix:}} \href{https://data.mendeley.com/datasets/kfth5g2xk3/2}{PotholeMix} \cite{SHREC} (also called { SHREC2022} \cite{RoadDamageSurvey}) comprises an image collection and a video collection.
+The image collection consists of 4,340 RGB images and mask counterparts, where masks for images from five public datasets \cite{CRACK500,GAPs,EdmCrack600,Pothole600,cpiri} were derived from their original annotations, while those for the web-sourced images were manually created by the authors.
 As shown in Fig.~\ref{fig:shrec_visualization}, a unified color scheme was implemented, using red and blue to represent cracks and potholes, respectively.
-The video collection comprises 797 RGB-D video pairs for users to extract additional images, while only 359 mask videos are provided.
-The bottom row of Fig.~\ref{fig:shrec_visualization} visualizes the triplet of a sample frame.
+Meanwhile, the video collection comprises 797 RGB-D video pairs for users to extract additional images, while only 359 mask videos are provided.
+The last three images in Fig.~\ref{fig:shrec_visualization} visualize the triplet of a sample frame.